BitObscuro/Obscuro/README.md

 cd User
 make
 ```
 - Run genTx.sh to generate the transactions for mixing.
-Set the number of the transaction in genTx.sh.
+Set the number of the transactions in genTx.sh to 10.
 User application takes a hexed string of previous transaction (funding for deposit transaction), key to spend the previous transaction,
 and the key for the returing address.
 ```
 ./genTx.sh
+bitcoin-cli -regtest generate 1
 ```